 Keep in mind, though, that you’ll have to deal with false breakouts during flat movement.

-Despite a variety of smart tools and strategies, you can predict market behavior with a 100% accuracy.
+Despite a variety of smart tools and strategies, you can predict market behavior with 100% accuracy.
 There is a reason why Forex trading is often compared to gambling.
 Both trading and gambling have to do with unpredictability and risk.
 Nonetheless, we’ve outlined a few useful tips that can help you boost your trading performance.

 Relying on 1-2 indicators may be very risky.
 A wise trader is the one that gets confirmations from as many tools as possible.

 - Rule of thumb sounds like this: a strong trend comes with strong signals and sideways movement comes with multiple false signals.
-This is especially true for Stochastic and, in a lesser extent, for Bollinger Bands.
+This is especially true for Stochastic and, to a lesser extent, for Bollinger Bands.
 Be sure to use MACD to detect when the market starts trending.

 - How do you know that a breakout out of a Bollinger Band is trustworthy?
-In this case, you need to remember that jittery price movement is indication of an overbought/oversold market.
+In this case, you need to remember that the jittery price movement is an indication of an overbought/oversold market.
 The larger the body of a candle, the lower the chance of a false breakout.